ballerina-platform/ballerina-dev-website/swan-lake/learn/deployment/docker.md

 }
 ```

->**Note:** In addition to the above, if you want to copy driver files such as JDBC, you can create a Ballerina project, add following entries to its `Ballerina.toml` file, and change the path to the JDBC driver appropriately.
+>**Note:** In addition to the above, if you want to copy driver files such as JDBC, you can create a Ballerina project, add the following entries to its `Ballerina.toml` file, and change the path to the JDBC driver appropriately.

 `Ballerina.toml`